-Aborigines, the indigenous people, now only make up 1.5 % of the population.
+Aboriginal people now only make up 1.5% of the population.

-It used to be legal to hunt and kill Aborigines.
+It used to be legal to hunt and kill Aboriginal people.

-Sydney is the largest city with over 4 million people, while the capital city of Canberra only has around 300,000.
+Sydney is Australia’s largest city, with over four million people, while the capital city of Canberra only has around 300,000.

 Melbourne has the largest remaining tram public transport system in the world.